 Online banks are financial entities that do not have brick-and-mortar locations, unlike traditional banks.
 Instead, all business is handled electronically.
 As a result, cost savings are typically passed on to customers through more generous earnings on savings accounts and higher interest rates on loan products.

 Physical banks have taken notice of online banking’s popularity and convenience for customers.
-Many traditional banks have mobile apps that let you transfer funds, deposit checks by taking screenshots and perform other tasks from anywhere.
+Many traditional banks have mobile apps that let you transfer funds and deposit checks by taking screenshots and performing other tasks from anywhere.
 Brick-and-mortar banks are making their customers less reliant on their physical branches, but they have overhead which hurts the return on your savings account.

 Online Banks: Are They Really Banks?